 Unfortunately, Christianity Today seems to defend error instead of expose it.
 In a recent editorial, Philip Yancey rejects all correction as "Christian McCarthyism," the title of his article.
 Numerous leaders are defended for their false doctrine and not by dealing with the serious issues their critics raise, but by a dishonest whitewash.
 For example, Yancey says, "Richard Foster dares to use words like meditation ...which puts him under suspicion as a New Ager."
 In fact, Foster gave detailed instructions on how to practice Eastern meditation to the extent that the visualized image of Jesus comes to life: "you can actually encounter the living Christ in the event, be addressed by His voice and be touched by His healing power....Jesus Christ will actually come to you.”
 Numerous Christian leaders around the world have joined Foster in his Renovaré movement for reviving Eastern mysticism in the church.
 There is a similar exoneration of Karen Mains, who Yancey says has merely "written about her dream life."
 He fails even to mention the occultic delusion she promotes in her book Lonely No More.

-The last evidence against Philip Yancey as a Christian teacher is an article from Biblical Discernment Ministries.
-It is a quite thorough article about Yancey’s false teachings and beliefs, which goes much beyond the few things I’ve itemized in this article.
+The last evidence against Philip Yancey as a Christian teacher is an article from Biblical Discernment Ministries. [link gone by 5/14/18] It is a quite thorough article about Yancey’s false teachings and beliefs, which goes much beyond the few things I’ve itemized in this article.
 I think a major problem is exposed in this paragraph discussing apologist Gary Gilley’s review of What’s So Amazing About Grace?

 In a report written by Pastor Gary Gilley of Southern View Chapel, Gilley writes: "Yancey has a fundamental flaw that runs throughout all of his writings -- he doesn't always draw his thoughts and principles from Scripture … this serious flaw of not basing his concepts squarely upon the Scriptures eventually leads Yancey astray.
 Yancey does not know the difference between tolerance and arrogance; between grace and license; between boldness and harshness.
 By Yancey's definitions John the Baptist and Elijah would be men of "ungrace"; but God did not seem to think so … Certainly Jesus loved and spent time with prostitutes, but He did so to call them to repentance, not to accept their way of living.
 Yancey's method of dealing with a homosexual, who is also a church leader, may seem like "grace" to him, it may seem like what Jesus would do, but it is clearly out of sync with the teachings and examples of Scripture."